Fleny113/Hexus/README.md

 #### List applications

-To list all the application currently running you can use the list command
+To list all the application currently configured you can use the list command

 ```sh
 hexus list